Security 95

 Founded in 1992, it has quickly become a favourite platform for traders and is regulated by several prestigious financial authorities around the world.

-Saxo Bank is well-known for its user-friendly and streamlined online trading platform called SaxoTraderPRO, along with the broker’s varied instruments and platforms to suit a wide range of traders.
+Saxo is well-known for its user-friendly and streamlined online trading platform called SaxoTraderPRO, along with the broker’s varied instruments and platforms to suit a wide range of traders.

 • Well-regulated trading broker